naiarako/UltrasoundAnisotropy/README.md

 # Ultrasound Anisotropy

-Jupyter notebook for estimating anisotropy in ultrasound (quasi-)longitudinal waves for clinical applications.
-The inversion is solved probabilitically using Bayesian inference.
-We assume elliptical anisotropy, which is a special case for transversely isotorpic media.
-Experimental studies have shown that conditions leading to elliptical anisotropy are satisified in muscles.
+Jupyter notebook for estimating anisotropy of ultrasound (quasi-)longitudinal waves in transversely isotropic tissues.
+The experimental setup consists of a linear transducer array and a flat reflector located in front of the probe.
+The inverse problem is addressed probabilitically using Bayesian inference.
+We assume elliptical anisotropy, which experimental studies have shown to be satisified in muscles.

-If you use this work, please cite:
+More details can be found in:

+Korta Martiartu, N., Simute, S., Frauenfelder, T., and Rominger, Marga B. (2021) Ultrasound longitudinal-wave anisotropy estimation in muscle tissue.
+Submitted to IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control.